reynard93/form-f/README.md

 The `useFormFieldWatch` function only works with the states that are Vue Refs, hence the type `WatchableStates`.
 This means that any primitive or non-reactive properties of the field's state cannot be watched with this function.

+Positive Aspects:

+- Separation of Concerns: There is a clear distinction between different parts of the system, such as the form facilitator, Pinia store, form list, and individual components.
+- Reusability: The components like Component1, Component2, etc., and the form list can be used independently or within the context of a FormList, providing flexibility.
+- Singleton Pattern for Store: Using useFormStore to facilitate a singleton pattern for the form store ensures that there is a single source of truth for the form state.

+- Potential Improvements and Considerations:

+- Complexity: The architecture has multiple layers of abstraction and interconnections, which might lead to increased complexity.
+Ensuring good documentation, clear naming conventions, and possibly breaking down some functions into smaller parts can alleviate this.

+- Error Handling: From the code and diagram, it's not immediately clear how errors are handled across different parts of the architecture.
+Robust error handling mechanisms should be implemented and documented.

+- Performance Considerations: The use of watchers, especially with validation, needs to be carefully optimized to prevent unnecessary recalculations and rerenders.
+Profiling and optimizing these parts could be beneficial.

+- Dependency Injection: Consider dependency injection for shared services or functions, which might make testing and maintenance easier.

+- Testing: Unit tests should be comprehensive and cover all the critical paths of the application.
+Writing tests can sometimes reveal architectural weaknesses or areas that could be refactored for clarity and robustness.

+- Type Safety: It seems like there's good use of TypeScript in defining types like ListAttributes.
+Ensure that types are used consistently across the application to improve maintainability and reduce runtime errors.

 ---